 Flexibility is where this immersion circulator shines.
 It offers similar integration to the aforementioned Joule, allowing you to control the device with your smartphone, tablet, or smart home devices such as Alexa and Google Home.
 However, the Anova also features an LCD display and an LED-backlit scroll wheel for users who don’t want to control their device externally.
 If you’re the type of person who wants the flexibility to cook your meals with or without additional peripherals, the Anova is a good choice, as it offers more flexibility than most competitors.

 When compared to the Joule, though, the Anova is less powerful in terms of its wattage.
 This doesn’t have much impact on its maximum capacity — 4 to 5 gallons, per the manufacturer’s recommendations — but it does impact how fast it heats water.
-For example, it took more than 20 minutes to heat 4 quarts of water from room temperature to 135 degrees.
+For example, it took roughly 20 minutes to heat 4 quarts of water from room temperature to 135 degrees.

 Check out our full Anova Precision Cooker Wi-Fi review.